Hasa9nAli/React-Hook/README.md

 ##### in the file of simpleProject
     - there is sub program to remove the element using filtering element when clicked the the X button

+### LifeCycle And State
+the react is work with the form in two ways

+###### Control Component
+    happening manage in this form to take the data to save this data in the state ...
+     is one that takes its current value through - props and notifies changes through callbacks like - onChange.
+      A parent component "controls" it by handling the callback and managing its own state and passing the new values as props to the controlled component.
+You could also call this a "dumb component".

+###### UnControl Component
+   is one that stores its own state internally, and you query the DOM using a - ref to find its current value when you need it.
+This is a bit more like traditional HTML